dmklee/nuro-arm/README.md

 ## Features
 ### Robot [or Simulator]
 - Calibration of robot servos
-- Enforcement of joint limits & maximum velocities
+- Enforcement of joint position and velocity limits
+- Collision detection
 - Forward and Inverse Kinematics
-- Collision detection
-- Control of gripper
+- Support for complex non-linear movements
 - GUI for simple joint motion
+- GUI for sequencing arm movements

 ### Camera
 - Estimation of intrinsic/extrinsic parameters
-- Camera pose estimation
 - GUI for visualizing or debugging
 - Taking photos and videos
 - Pose estimation of cubes using Aruco Tags

 <a name="projects"></a>
-## Tutorials and Projects
+## Projects
-This repo was created to facilitate an outreach program for high school students in the Boston area (in partnership with Northeastern University's Center of STEM Education).
-All curriculum materials, including project ideas and solutions, will be available upon request starting June 2021.
+Here are some project ideas that are feasible with this platform:
+- Face tracking with hand-held camera
+- Creating stacks of cubes
+- Throwing objects into a bin
+- Playing tic-tac-toe
+- *Tactile* sensing of objects
+- Typing on a keyboard
+- Investigating positional accuracy of servos
+- Picking up novel objects
+If you are an educator looking for more information on projects or want to chat about curriculum ideas, please contact me.

 <a name="acknowledgements"></a>
 ## Acknowledgements